Stay up to date with the latest WISE Employment news and information.

 You can also win a double pass to the movies just by taking part!

-*Not the kind of selfie you take with a stick but a fun survey that gives you a snapshot about yourself and key aspects of your personality!
+*Not the kind of selfie you take with a stick but a fun evaluation that gives you a snapshot about yourself and key aspects of your personality!

-Please submit your name and email address below to access the GradWISE Selfie Survey (opens in a new window).
+Please submit your name and email address below to access the GradWISE Selfie Evaluation (opens in a new window).

 GradWISE is a new program, developed by WISE Employment in conjunction with Swinburne University.
 The program is designed to empower tertiary students living with a disability, mental, physical health condition or injury aspire, develop and thrive in graduate and entry level employment.